-Fortunately, the next stage was easier and progressed smoothly; the timber frame was delivered from the Sussex factory and erected by the Scandia-Hus team swiftly on site, with the structure up within seven days.
+Fortunately, the next stage was easier and progressed smoothly; the timber frame was delivered and erected by the Scandia-Hus team swiftly on site, with the structure up within seven days.
 Scandia’s standard high specification insulation and triple glazed windows were also installed as part of the package to ensure an airtight and warm home.
 Thankfully there were no further major issues to deal with and the project was completed in a short eight months.
 The finished bungalow comprises a beautiful kitchen / diner, living room with feature gable end glazing, three bedrooms, a master en-suite, family bathroom and cloakroom.

 When the time came to move into their new home Graham and his wife were impressed by not only the quality of the finishes but the feel of the place.
 It felt sealed, secure and solid, no outside noise could be heard, even with an airport nearby, a great improvement from their original brick and block home.
 A complete convert from masonry construction, Graham loves the timber frame method.
 The process was efficient, with no mistakes made and a watertight structure in place within days.
 When internally decorating the couple found it so easy as they could screw directly into the wall to hang pictures, blinds and shelves.

 Graham enjoyed his time project managing so much, he’s decided to do it again!
 He is now in the process of constructing another Scandia-Hus on his site.